AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 Look for the default keystore at this location: `C:\Users\<username>\.android\debug.keystore`.

-If the `debug.keystore` file is not present on your system, you will have to create it manually.
-Run the following command at a command prompt:
+If the `debug.keystore` file is not present on your system, run the following command at a command prompt to create it manually:

 ~~~{nohighlight}
 > "%JAVA_HOME%\bin\keytool.exe" -genkey -v -keystore "%USERPROFILE%/.android/debug.keystore" -storepass android -alias androiddebugkey -keypass android -dname "CN=Android Debug,O=Android,C=US" -validity 10000 -keyalg RSA